gareth7562/simpleplayer/README.md

 when using youtube-dlp rename to youtube-dl.exe and place in the mpv directory

-he mpv directory should be in the root of the install folder i.e. SimplePlayer/mpv/
+the mpv directory should be in the root of the install folder i.e. SimplePlayer/mpv/

 you can also change the mpv directory from the settings page